psychemedia/storytelling-notes/gambrinus.md

 "All hanged men make their home in hell, Gambrinus."

 Ah...
-Gambrinus hadn't expected *that* sort of end.
+Gambrinus hadn't expected *that* sort of an end.

 "And you would be...?"

-"Indeed I am,", said the Devil.
+"Indeed, I am", said the Devil.

 "Erm...
-Err... so what if I *don't* hang myself?"
+Err... so, so what if I *don't* hang myself?"

 The Devil laughed.
-"Going by the state of you, hell on earth?"
+"Going by the state of you", he said, hell on earth?"
 And he laughed again.

 Now Gambrinus had heard of poeple doing deals with the devil, so perhaps that was his way out?
 After all, he'd already lost pretty much everything.
 And he would still give anything to find favour with Flandrine.
 Now if he were wealthy...?

 "I could certainly help you with that" said the Devil.
-"How about I give you untold wealth for, say, thirty years?
+"How about I give you access to untold wealth for, say, thirty years?
 And then you give me your soul."

 It was a good deal.
 The deal was done.

 When Gambrinus woke up the next day, things seemed different.

-He'd never been much good at games that required any skill, before.
-He'd never been much good a games that required any luck.
-He'd been particularly bad at games that required both skill and luck.
+He'd never been much good at games before, particularly gamnes that required any level of *skill*.
+And he'd never been much good at games that required any *luck*.
+He'd been particularly bad at games that required both skill *and* luck.
 But now, it seemed, that whatever the game, whatever the challenge, the luck ran his way... and he won.
 He won A LOT.

 Cards, dice, archery competitions, vinkensport, even vinkensport — finch-fighting — which was very popular in Dutch speaking Flanders at the time.
-This was nothing like the good old English sport of cockfighting, where specially bred birds with a particularly bad attitude are trained to fight each other to the death as their owners bet on the outcome; it was far more refined.
-For in vinkensport, finch fighting, each owner must count how many times in one hour their bird can sing its song.
+Now this was nothing like the good old English sport of cockfighting, either, where specially bred birds with a particularly bad attitude were trained to fight each other to the death, as their owners bet on the outcome.
+This was far more refined.
+For in vinkensport, finch fighting, each owner must count how many times in one hour their bird can sing its song, with the score kept on a blackboard.

-And Gambrinus' bird sang its refrains, not just with perfect repetition, but far faster than every other bird; Gambrinus' bird gave a perfect performance of over 900 times in one hour (950).
-Owner kept count on a chalk board.
-First prize and a hefty side bet.
+And Gambrinus' bird sang its refrains, not just with perfect repetition, but far faster than any other bird had ever done before, or even been spoken of doing.
+But more than that, Gambrinus' bird gave a perfect performance of over 900 times in one hour (950, at least).
+And so even at vinkensport, Gambirnus would always take first prize, as well as the winnings from a hefty side bet he'd always manage to place too.

 Anyway, Gambrinus won competitions with his finch for miles aroud, and with all the other games of skill and chance, he was soon very wealthy indeed.

 When he returned home, he could afford to be seen in all the best places around town.
 In all the places that Flandrine might be seen.
 One day he saw her.
-He was still handsome, although his stare had something of a manic look about it as his eyes darted around the room, looking for any opportunity to try to his luck.
+He was still handsome, although his stare had something of a manic look about it as his eyes darted around the room, looking for any opportunity to try out his luck.
 But when he saw Flandrine, he was all focus.

 "You seem to have done well for yourself" said Flandrine, but when she found out he had come by his wealth from "GAMBLING???
 You think I would marry a GAMBLER?", he was left, once again, chastised.
 And embarrassed.